FurkanOzclk/PatikaNodeJS/README.md

 # PatikaNodeJS
-Projects and homeworks for Patika NodeJS course
+Projects and homeworks for Patika.dev NodeJS course